obdwinston/Compressible-Flow/README.md

 ## Program Overview

-This program implements a Riemann solver for the two-dimensional Euler equations on an unstructured triangular mesh using the finite volume method.
+This program implements a Riemann solver for the Euler equations on an unstructured triangular mesh using the finite volume method.
 The HLLC fluxes are computed by solving the x-split Riemann problem at each face, taking advantage of the rotational invariance of the flux vectors.
 The solver employs an explicit multi-stage Runge-Kutta temporal discretisation, along with a multi-slope MUSCL gradient reconstruction and van Albada limiter to ensure stability and accuracy, especially near discontinuities.

 ![](https://github.com/user-attachments/assets/74e6c744-b7af-4530-bac7-a2e9dd163051)